andrewconnell/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

     ![](Images/Exercise3-05.png)

 1. Scroll to the bottom of the connector list.
-A section named **Sideloaded** contains the Connector described by the app.
+A section named **Sideloaded** contains the Connector described by the manifest.
 Click **Configure**.

     ![](Images/Exercise3-06.png)